San Angelo Regional Airport: Past airline service

-Rio Airways, an independent commuter airline, then began service to San Angelo and in 1983 was flying 50-seat de Havilland Canada DHC-7 Dash 7s and 19-seat Fairchild Swearingen Metroliners, eight nonstops a day to Dallas/Fort Worth.
-By 1985 Rio had become a Delta Connection airline and was flying 19-seat Beechcraft 1900Cs and de Havilland Dash 7s to San Angelo with seven flights a day from Dallas/Fort Worth International Airport.
-By 1989 Atlantic Southeast Airlines (ASA) had replaced Rio as the Delta Connection carrier at San Angelo and was flying 19-seat Embraer EMB-110 Bandeirantes and 30-seat Embraer EMB-120 Brasilias to DFW.
-There was also competition to Dallas/Fort Worth as American Eagle had begun service to San Angelo with 19-seat BAe Jetstream 31s and 37-seat Gulfstream I-Cs.
-In 1995 American Eagle and Delta Connection were continuing to compete to DFW with all American Eagle flights to the airport being 34-seat Saab 340s while Delta Connection/ASA still flew Brasilias and Bandeirantes to San Angelo.
-By 1999 San Angelo was no longer being served by Delta Connection; Delta eventually closed their DFW hub, leaving American Eagle as the only airline flying nonstop to Dallas/Fort Worth.
-American Eagle would eventually retire all of their turboprops including the ATR-72 and begin operating regional jets on all code share flights for American Airlines which includes their current service to San Angelo.
+Rio Airways, an independent commuter airline, then began service to San Angelo, and in 1983 was flying 50-seat de Havilland Canada DHC-7 Dash 7s and 19-seat Fairchild Swearingen Metroliners, eight nonstops a day to Dallas/Fort Worth.
+By 1985, Rio had become a Delta Connection airline and was flying 19-seat Beechcraft 1900Cs and de Havilland Dash 7s to San Angelo, with seven flights a day from Dallas/Fort Worth International Airport.
+By 1989, Atlantic Southeast Airlines (ASA) had replaced Rio as the Delta Connection carrier at San Angelo, and was flying 19-seat Embraer EMB-110 Bandeirantes and 30-seat Embraer EMB-120 Brasilias to DFW.
+Also, competition to Dallas/Fort Worth existed, as American Eagle had begun service to San Angelo with 19-seat BAe Jetstream 31s and 37-seat Gulfstream I-Cs.
+In 1995, American Eagle and Delta Connection were continuing to compete to DFW with all American Eagle flights to the airport being 34-seat Saab 340s, while Delta Connection/ASA still flew Brasilias and Bandeirantes to San Angelo.
+By 1999, San Angelo was no longer being served by Delta Connection; Delta eventually closed their DFW hub, leaving American Eagle as the only airline flying nonstop to Dallas/Fort Worth.
+American Eagle would eventually retire all of their turboprops, including the ATR-72, and begin operating regional jets on all code share flights for American Airlines, which includes their current service to San Angelo.

 Over 40 years after Continental Airlines left San Angelo, the airline started code share service on Colgan Air (Continental Connection) Saab 340s nonstop to Houston Intercontinental Airport.
 This ended in 2008 and Continental later merged into United Airlines.

 Ground transportation

-A number of companies offer taxi and shuttle service throughout San Angelo and the surrounding Tom Green County Area.
+A number of companies offer taxi and shuttle service throughout San Angelo and the surrounding Tom Green County area.
 Transportation Network Companies, such as Uber and Lyft, also provide service at the airport.

-The airport is served onsite by Avis, and Budget car rental companies.
+The airport is served onsite by Avis and Budget car rental companies.
 Enterprise Rent-A-Car is available off site.
-The airport was previously served by Dollar, Hertz and Thrifty, but services ceased in July 2019.
+The airport was previously served by Dollar, Hertz, and Thrifty, but services ceased in July 2019.